 Have you undergone or are you considering undergoing gastric sleeve surgery?
 On this page, we cover the gastric sleeve surgery recovery process.

 Every surgical procedure is unique in its recovery expectations and requirements.
-The gastric sleeve is also known as the sleeve gastrectomy. the Gastric sleeve this is a restrictive weight loss procedure that creates a fuller feeling sooner, limiting how much food the patient can eat at one time.
-What this procedure involves is creating a vertical sleeve in the stomach, removing the remaining portion of the stomach.
+Gastric sleeve is also called the vertical sleeve gastrectomy.
+The Gastric sleeve this is a restrictive weight loss procedure that creates a fuller feeling sooner, limiting how much food the patient can eat at one time.
+What this process involves is creating a vertical sleeve in the stomach, removing the remaining portion of the stomach.
 The entire gastric sleeve is only the size of a banana.
-It is important to consider gastric sleeve recovery requirements before the procedure, as planning ahead is an important part of making sure that recovery is as smooth as possible.
+It is important to consider gastric sleeve requirements before undergoing surgery.
+Planning ahead is an important part of making sure that recovery is as smooth as possible.
 Here are some of the most important considerations when it comes to gastric sleeve recovery.

 Before the Procedure

 - Make dietary changes.
 The dietary changes that occur as a result of the gastric sleeve procedure can be intense.
 The best way to prepare is to make the necessary dietary changes ahead of time and gradually.
-Most physicians are going to recommend that patients switch to a liquids only diet two weeks prior to the surgery, view our pre-op diet for gastric sleeve.
+Most physicians are going to recommend that patients switch to liquids-only diet two weeks before the surgery, view our pre-op diet for gastric sleeve.